markr07/dcc-ex.github.io/docs/trackmanager/index.rst

 Selecting A DC loco to control
 ==============================

+Remember that the address you assigned DC output/track above is not really the loco.  *It is an address for the output/track.*

 While the process to control a loco is exactly the same as a DCC loco, the process to select it will vary depending on *how* you configured the Motor Driver Output to be DC.